-Great Danes are large lovable dogs that need exercise and space.
-Many Great Danes are “leaners”– they lean against their people to be closer to them, seemingly oblivious to their size!
+The Great Dane is a large, lovable dog that needs exercise and space.
+Many of these gentle giants are “leaners” — they lean against their people to be closer to them, seemingly oblivious to their size.

 Illustration courtesy of the Swedish Kennel Club

 Great Danes at a glance